Packing in Circle#

 end

 First, the insertion method is selected.
-There are two insertion methods (uniform and non_uniform) in Lethe-DEM.
-In uniform insertion, the particles are inserted uniformly (without randomness in their initial location), while in non_uniform, particles are inserted randomly in the insertion box. inserted number of particles at each time step specifies the desired number of particles to be inserted at each insertion step.
+In volume insertion, the particles are inserted in an insertion box.
+The inserted number of particles at each time step specifies the desired number of particles to be inserted at each insertion step.

 Note